informedcitizenry/z80DotNet/README.md

 <table>
 <tr><td><b>Name</b></td><td><code>.nstring</code></td></tr>
 <tr><td><b>Alias</b></td><td>None</td></tr>
 <tr><td><b>Definition</b></td><td>Insert a string into the assembly, the negative (highest) bit set on the last byte.
 See example of how this format can be used.
-If the highest bit of the last byte is already set, the assembler will error.
+If the highest bit on the last byte is already set, the assembler will error.
 Multiple arguments can be passed, with a null only inserted at the end of the argument list.
 If <code>?</code> is passed then the data is an uninitialized byte.
 Enclosed text is assembled as string-literal while expressions are assembled to the minimum number of bytes required for storage, in little-endian byte order.</td></tr>
 <tr><td><b>Arguments</b></td><td><code>value[, value[, ...]</code></td></tr>
 <tr><td><b>Example</b></td><td>
 <pre>